dryselle/projecthub/README.md

 For Exploratory Data Analysis, a combination of MS Excel and SQL for advance querying were utilized.
 - Went through the KPIs that are commonly used in Human Resource environment.
-- Did a business logic check, that is, validating that the relationships between fields in a dataset make sense according to domain knowledge or real-world expectations.
 - After the initial analysis, it was decided to focus on the Engagement Index KPI.

 Employee Engagement Diagnostic Analysis